starknetfndn/defispring/backend/README.md

 # Backend documentation

 The backend is written in Rust.
-Running the project launches a REST API that can be used to generate airdrop data.
+Running the project launches a REST API that can be used to generate allocation data.

 ## Deployment